Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 The central idea of Lao Tzu's philosophy was the idea of two principles - Tao and Te.

-The best way to realize the "Tao" in outside world is the principle of wu-wei - unintentional activity.
+The best way to realize the "Tao" in outside world is the principle of Wu Wei - unintentional activity.

-The main virtue is temperance.
+The main virtue is abstinence.

 Ideas are close to the teachings of Advaita - non-duality

-Lao Tzu on Truth.
+Lao Tzu on truth.

 However, Lao Tzu understood it not as a struggle of opposites, but as their reconciliation.
 And from here practical conclusions were drawn:

-Lao Tzu(Laozi, Old Baby, Wise Old Man) is a legendary ancient Chinese philosopher and thinker who lived in the 6th-5th centuries.
+Lao Tzu(Laozi, Old Baby, Wise Old Man) - legendary ancient Chinese philosopher-thinker who lived in the 6th-5th centuries.
 BC e.
-He is considered the author of the "Tao Te Ching" ("The Book of the Way and Good Power") - a classic Taoist philosophical treatise, the founder of the religious and philosophical direction "Taoism", although in the historicity of this person many representatives modern science there are big doubts.
+He is considered the author of “Tao Te Ching” (“Book of the Path and Good Power”) - a classic Taoist philosophical treatise, the founder of the religious and philosophical movement “Taoism”, although in the historicity of this person many representatives modern science there are big doubts.

-Lao Tzu was a legendary character and became the object of deification already at an early stage of the existence of Taoism.
-There is a legend according to which the philosopher, having spent several decades in the mother's womb, saw this world as an old man (this is the reason for the possible translation of the name as "Old Child").
-The mythologized biography, combined with the lack of reliable historical information, provides rich ground for speculation about the biography of Lao Tzu.
+Lao Tzu was a legendary character and became an object of deification already at the early stage of the existence of Taoism.
+There is a legend according to which the philosopher, having spent several decades in his mother’s womb, saw this world as an old man (the possible translation of the name as “Old Child” is connected with this).
+The mythologized biography, coupled with the lack of reliable historical information, provides rich ground for speculation about the biography of Lao Tzu.
 For example, there are versions according to which this legendary character is none other than the great Confucius.
-There is a legend that tells about the arrival of Lao Tzu to the Chinese land from India, and the Master appeared to the inhabitants of the Celestial Empire as if reborn, without a past.
+There is a legend that reports the arrival of Lao Tzu to Chinese soil from India, and the Master appeared to the inhabitants of the Celestial Empire as if born again, without a past.

-The most famous and widespread biography of Lao Tzu goes back to the works of the famous historian Sima Qian, who lived around 145-186 BC. e.
-In his "Historical Notes" there is a chapter entitled "The Life of Lao Tzu Han Fei Tzu."
-The place of his birth is the kingdom of Chu (South China), the county of Ku, the village of Quren, where he was born in 604 BC. e. a significant part In his lifetime, Lao Tzu served in Zhou as the custodian of the imperial archives and the library of the state.
-In 517 BC. e. he met with Confucius, which made a very strong impression on the second, especially since Lao Tzu was more than half a century older than him.
+The most famous and widespread biography of Lao Tzu dates back to the works of the famous historian Sima Qian, who lived around 145-186 BC. e.
+In his Historical Notes there is a chapter entitled “Biography of Lao Tzu by Han Fei Tzu.”
+The place of his birth is called the kingdom of Chu (Southern China), Ku county, Quren village, where he was born in 604 BC. e.
+A significant part During his lifetime, Lao Tzu held the position of custodian of the imperial archive and state library in Zhou.
+In 517 BC. e. he met with Confucius, which made a very strong impression on the latter, especially since Lao Tzu was more than half a century older than him.

-Laconicism, aphoristic "Tao Te Ching" create fertile ground for versatile interpretations; the book has been translated into a large number of languages, including European ones.
+The laconicism and aphorism of the Tao Te Ching create fertile ground for versatile interpretations; the book has been translated into a large number of languages, including European.

 Biography from Wikipedia

-The following version of the biography is also considered: Lao Tzu is a semi-legendary Chinese thinker, the founder of the philosophy of Taoism.
-According to legend, he was born in 604 BC, this date is accepted in the chronology of world history, adopted in modern Japan.
-The same year is also indicated by the famous modern sinologist Francois Julien.
+The following version of the biography is also considered: Lao Tzu is a semi-legendary Chinese thinker, founder of the philosophy of Taoism.
+According to legend, he was born in 604 BC, this date is accepted in the chronology of world history adopted in modern Japan.
+The same year is indicated by the famous modern sinologist Francois Julien.
 However, the historicity of his personality is not confirmed in other sources and therefore raises doubts.
 In his short biography it is said that he was a historiographer-archivist at the imperial court and lived 160 or even 200 years.

-Dao Te Ching
+Tao Te Ching

-...
-All people hold on to their "I",
+...All people hold on to their “I”,

-I alone chose to refuse it.
+I alone chose to give it up.

-My heart is like a fool's heart,
+My heart is like the heart of a foolish man, -

-so dark, so obscure!
+so dark, so unclear!

 The everyday world of people is clear and obvious,